paritytech/polkadot/roadmap/implementors-guide/guide.md

 Actions:
 1. Set `SessionStartBlock` to current block number.
 1. Clear all `Some` members of `ExecutionCores`.
 Return all parathread claims to queue with retries un-incremented.
-Resize.
 1. Set `configuration = Configuration::configuration()` (see [HostConfiguration](#Host-Configuration))
 1. Resize `ExecutionCores` to have length `Paras::parachains().len() + configuration.parathread_cores with all `None` entries.
 1. Compute new validator groups by shuffling using a secure randomness beacon